Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/thoughts.md

 # Thoughts on data savers
+- State one folder
+- Pages reside in the directory "pages"
+  - Pages have no route prefix
+- Endpoints reside in the directory "api"
+  - Endpoints have the route prefix "api"
+- Page endpoints are found in the "pages" directory
+  - Typically, these endpoints are used to save data from a page
+  - Page endpoints have the route prefix "page-api"

 Should use the same thoughts on routing.
 I.e. routes to data savers is defined by and mirrors the file structure. user_account/my_pe